Frequently Asked Questions

-Some mods rejected my comment but then another approved it?
+A moderator disabled my comment, but then another moderator approved it?

 In many of our online community spaces, CBC/Radio-Canada has multiple moderators working at once and because this is a 'human-based' system, there are inevitably some inconsistencies.
 The Submission Guidelines require interpretation on the part of the moderators and thus there are instances where identical comments are handled differently by different moderators.

 How do I notify CBC about a moderation decision that I disagree with?

 If you see an audience contribution that you believe is inappropriate (contravenes the Submission Guidelines), please report it!